amivaleo/Show-Desktop-Button/README.md

 # Show-desktop-button

-A button that hide/show all the open windows on desktop
+A button that hide/show all the open windows on desktop.

 ## Installation